Up to 60% off sofas & mattresses — limited‑time deals.

 Teddy sofa vs boucle sofa

-Boucle-style loops tend to look structured and designer-forward, while fleece-like teddy reads softer and more casual.
-If you wear a lot of denim or have rough textiles (velcro, zippers), looped textures are more snag-prone.
+Boucle-style loops usually look a little more structured and design-forward, while fleece-like teddy feels softer and more casual.
+If you wear a lot of denim or deal with rough textiles like Velcro or sharp zippers, looped textures are usually more snag-prone.

 Best teddy sofa colors for small apartments

-Light neutrals can work, but choose warm off-whites (oatmeal, stone) and mixed yarn tones that camouflage spot-cleaning marks.
-In small rooms, bulky arms plus teddy texture can look visually heavy.
+Light neutrals can work, but warm off-whites, oatmeal, stone, and mixed yarn tones usually hide spot-cleaning marks better.
+In a small room, bulky arms plus a heavy teddy texture can make the sofa look larger than it really is.

 How to get pet hair off teddy upholstery

-Vacuum with an upholstery tool first, then use a rubber tool (or slightly dampened microfiber cloth) to pull hair from the nap.
-Avoid aggressive scraping that can fuzz the surface.
+Start with an upholstery vacuum attachment, then use a rubber tool or a slightly damp microfiber cloth to lift hair from the surface.
+Avoid aggressive scraping, which can rough up the texture.

 Buying a teddy sectional online

-Order swatches if possible, confirm seat depth and chaise length, and read the return policy like a contract.
-Texture and firmness are the two things photos least accurately convey.
+Order swatches if you can, confirm seat depth and chaise length, and read the return policy like a contract.
+Texture and firmness are the two things product photos usually hide the most.

 FAQs